rokubop/roku-talon-shared/drag_grid/README.md

-# Fly Grid (WIP)
+# Drag Grid

-Allows you to easily perform actions to a target or multiple targets, including dragging from one point to another.
+Allows you drag from one point to another.

 | Command | Description | Example |
 | --- | --- | --- |